MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

    1. Take note of the `Subject` name of the certificate as you need this info later.

-1. Open the configuration file, \<web-node-install-path>/appsettings.json.
-(Find the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)
+1. Open the configuration file, [\<web-node-install-path>](../operationalize/configure-find-admin-configuration-file.md)/appsettings.json.
 You can configure the HTTPS port for the web node in this file.

 1. In that file, search for the section starting with: "Kestrel": {